declanbyrd/declanbyrd.co.uk/src/content/weekNotes/2024/week16.md

 Writing my notes early this week because I'm travelling for work over the weekend.
 This meant most of my Saturday was spent overpacking a suitcase to appease my anxiety levels, and then hours of deliberating over which items I could probably leave behind.

+This week, I wrote these notes as normal on my laptop but I'm updating them on my phone in the GitHub mobile app.
+I created a pull request before I left so that I can merge it when my notes are finished.

 ## What has changed on this site:

 - Halved the cache duration from 24 hours to 12 hours for the response from the fetch call that I make to get the video game that I'm currently playing.